 INTRODUCTION TO MANAGEMENT & SUPERVISION

 The Council of Governments uses the ICMA textbook, Effective Supervisory Practices, recognized as an excellent resource book.
-The series consists of seven, three-hour classes over a period of seven sessions.
+The series consists of seven, three-hour classes (9:00 a.m. to 12:00 noon) over a period of seven weeks.
+The sessions will be held in the Board Room of the ACOG located at 30 Century Circle, Greenville, South Carolina.
+(Class starts on March 16, 2017, dates listed below.)
 Upon finishing the course and completing the written examination, each participant receives a certificate of achievement.

-The ICMA Supervisory Program is conducted by Donna Kazia, Training Coordinator of the Governmental Services Division of ACOG.
-She has a Master’s Degree in Public Administration and has been actively training in the Upstate Region for over twenty years.
-Donna has assisted jurisdictions within the ACOG region in the areas of personnel and management issues and has an excellent grasp of what challenges face this region's local governmental supervisors.
+The ICMA Supervisory Program is conducted by Loretta Smith, MHRD, HR Director of the Governmental Services Division of ACOG.
+She has a Master’s Degree in Human Resources Development from Clemson University and has been actively training and developing organizations nationally for over 20 years.
+Loretta has served as HR Director for SC LLR and on the ACOG Board for over 8 years and worked with the region in the areas of personnel and management issues and has an excellent grasp of what challenges face this region's local governmental manager.

-For additional information on training provided by SCACOG and associated costs please contact Donna Kazia at 864-241-4632 or email@example.com
+For additional information on training provided by SCACOG and associated costs please contact Loretta Smith at 864-241-4632 or firstname.lastname@example.org

 This class will help your employees develop the confidence to stand up in front of Council, a citizen’s group, a public hearing, or any other group of people and deliver a well-organized and logical presentation.
 Students will be provided with the necessary tips to develop and deliver a presentation.
 As part of this class, all students will have to prepare and deliver a fifteen (15) minute work-related presentation using PowerPoint.
 The presentation will be critiqued by the trainer and fellow students and it will also be video- taped.
 Each student will receive a DVD of their presentation for their own review.